wkcosmology/wkcosmology.github.io/README.md

 -   Write the blog using markdown in `/blog/md/` directory.
 -   run `node generate_md.js` in `/script/` directory to convert the markdown file to raw html file.
--   Stage, commoit and push all the chagnes to the github.
+-   Stage, commit and push all the changes to the github.